Asian shares mixed after US inflation report

-A recent regulatory crackdown in China has weighed on technology issues, but some stocks are recovering as some investors start to feel the selloff may have been overdone.
+A recent regulatory crackdown in China has weighed on technology issues, but some stocks are recovering as investors decide the selloff may have been overdone.

 "Sentiments may be expected to remain capped by the negative lead in Wall Street overnight, with market participants taking some risks off the market while awaiting reassurances on monetary policy stance," said Yeap Jun Rong, market strategist at IG in Singapore.